kapawlak/temp_lab_host/Courses/345/3L/references.md

 **Systematic uncertainty** causes the measurement to consistently be high or low.
 Systematic uncertainty usually arises from measurement technique or other physical influences, for example improperly calibrating an instrument or assuming a variable is negligible.
 The job of the experimenter is to minimize the systematic uncertainty and eliminate it if possible.

 One example of systematic uncertainty we might see while measuring the length of the pendulum is the following.
 Imagine we were using a metal meter stick that was calibrated at 25 °C but we were making our measurements at 15 °C. The metal would contract making the markers spaced shorter than 1 mm apart.
-Thus all of our measurements of the pendulum length would be larger what the true length of the pendulum is.
+Thus all of our measurements of the pendulum length would be larger than the true length of the pendulum is.

 Knowing this, the next questions an experimenter would ask his/her self are, "how does this systematic uncertainty compare in magnitude to the rest of my uncertainty?
 Can I ignore this effect?" and if not, "how can I account for contraction of the meter stick or prevent it from contracting in the first place?"

 ## Random Uncertainty

 **Random uncertainty** are random variations in *every measurement* that do not consistently cause the measurement to shift in a high or low direction but instead randomly high and low.
-That is to say if we repeat a measurement, the values of the measured quantity will vary from each other measurement to measurement.
+That is to say if we repeat a measurement, the values of the measured quantity will vary from each other, measurement to measurement.
 The values will be randomly distributed around a mean value.

 Random uncertainties are caused by limitations in our instruments or fluctuations in the physical system.
 We can't eliminate random uncertainties, but we can minimize them by using precise instruments and by collecting a large data set for calculating the average of our measurements.
 Thus, we need to perform multiple trials by repeating the experiment several times to help reduce the random uncertainty.